How to Create Title Tags and Meta Descriptions Google Will Love

-If you have experience in SEO, you know that meta titles (aka, title tag) and meta descriptions are critical on-page SEO factors.
-You’ve likely spent too much time fussing over your meta tags, trying to piece together the perfect combination of words that will yield a high-quality click.
+If you have experience in SEO, you know that meta titles (also called title tags) and meta descriptions are critical on-page SEO factors.
+You've likely spent considerable time perfecting your meta tags, attempting to find the ideal combination of words that will generate high-quality clicks.

-They’re important to get right—and yet, there’s still plenty of confusion over what exactly makes for a strong pairing.
-Keep reading for tips on how to strengthen your title tags and descriptions to resonate with your customers, and to get the most ROI out of these essential snippets.
+They're important to get right—yet considerable confusion persists about what constitutes a strong pairing.
+This article provides tips for strengthening your title tags and descriptions to connect with your customers and maximize ROI from these essential snippets.

 How does Google regard meta titles and descriptions?

-Part of the confusion around titles tags and meta descriptions is due to the fact that Google may choose to ignore your custom text.
-These HTML code snippets are—at the end of the day—merely recommendations for Google.
+Part of the confusion stems from the fact that Google may disregard your custom text.
+These HTML code snippets are ultimately recommendations for Google.

 - Your custom meta tags